tade0726/tedzhao-resume/variants/DE.md

 </p>

 **ETL**
-- Architected and deployed data pipelines using **Spark/Databricks**, deploying spark job with **AWS Lambda** function for dynamic feature generation and data processing.
+- **Data Pipeline Architecture with Spark/Databricks**: Developed and deployed robust data pipelines utilizing Spark/Databricks, enhanced with AWS Lambda for dynamic feature generation and efficient data processing.
-- Designed automated workflows to extract, transform, and load data, enabling real-time analytics and enhanced decision-making capabilities.
+- **Automated Workflow Design**: Crafted and implemented automated ETL workflows that support real-time analytics, significantly enhancing decision-making processes.
-- Generated **a dozen key metrics and features** for model training and A/B testing analytics, significantly boosting model accuracy and performance.
+- **Metrics and Features Generation**: Created a suite of critical metrics and features for model training and A/B testing, which markedly improved model accuracy and overall analytical performance.

 **Recommendation Systems**
 - Developed and improved recommendation systems using iterative ML models (Logistic Regression / LightGBM / Deep learning).